Fernbank Science Center Faculty

 156 Heaton Park Drive

 Chris was born and raised in the beautiful state of West Virginia.
 Chris attended West Virginia University and received a M.S. in Wildlife Biology with an emphasis in ornithology.
 His graduate work focused on the impact of repeated gypsy moth defoliations on forests and avian communities.
 He has worked at Fernbank Science Center since 2001.
-Chris spends most of his time teaching, but also enjoys curating the science center collections, designing and maintaining the FSC web site and running a MAPS (Monitoring Avian Productivity and Survivorship) research station in Fernbank Forest.
+Chris spends most of his time teaching, but also enjoys curating the science center's collections, designing and maintaining the FSC web site and working with DeKalb County students in the field based classes.

 Chris's primary research interest is avian population monitoring in the Piedmont region of Georgia.
 However, he has a general interest in all aspects of avian ecology.

 Showalter, C. R. 2008.
 Bird numbers decline in an old growth forest: Long-term trends in Fernbank Forest.
 The Oriole 73 (1-4):1-11.